nicosmaris/automatically_update_github_pages_with_travis_example/README.md

 # Minimal angular 1 repository

 This is a repository to start frontend development with angular 1.
-Travis runs end-to-end tests with protractor, coverage with istanbul and jasmine and github serves the page [here](https://nicosmaris.github.io/js)
+Travis runs end-to-end tests with jasmine and github serves the page [here](https://nicosmaris.github.io/js)

 Nodejs is used only to run protractor as the only backend is lite-server npm package used to serve static files (HTML, CSS, JS).